wp-plugins/iq-block-country/readme.txt

 You can download the database(s) directly from MaxMind and upload them to your website.

 1. Download the IPv4 database from: http://geolite.maxmind.com/download/geoip/database/GeoLiteCountry/GeoIP.dat.gz
-2. Unzip the GeoIP database and upload it to /wp-content/plugins/iq-block-country/GeoIP.dat
+2. Unzip the GeoIP database and upload it to your upload dir usually /wp-content/uploads/GeoIP.dat
 3. Download the IPv6 database if you have a website running on IPv6 from: http://geolite.maxmind.com/download/geoip/database/GeoIPv6.dat.gz
-4. Unzip the GeoIP database and upload it to /wp-content/plugins/iq-block-country/GeoIPv6.dat
+4. Unzip the GeoIP database and upload it to your upload dir usually /wp-content/uploads/GeoIPv6.dat

 Maxmind updates the GeoLite database every month.